-I joined the faculty of the University of Wisconsin-Eau Claire in 2004 and now hold joint appointments in the Public Health and Environmental Studies Program and the Department of Chemistry and Biochemistry.
-I earned my Ph.D. in analytical chemistry with an emphasis in atmospheric sciences from the University of Colorado, Boulder.
-I teach classes in general, analytical and environmental chemistry, radiation, air pollution, and sustainability.
-My research activities are split between laboratory studies of atmospheric particulate matter related to climate and human health and public surveys in the US and China focused on perceptions of and responses to climate change.
+I joined the faculty of the University of Wisconsin-Eau Claire in 2004 and now hold joint appointments in the Departments of Public Health & Environmental Studies (PHES) and Chemistry & Biochemistry.
+I earned my Ph.D. in analytical chemistry with a specialization in atmospheric sciences from the University of Colorado, Boulder.
+I teach classes in general, analytical, and environmental chemistry, as well as radiation, air pollution, and sustainability.
+My research activities are split between laboratory and field studies of a wide range of atmospheric particulate matter and their impacts on climate and human health and public surveys in the US and China focused on perceptions of and responses to climate change.

 Over the past two decades, I have given dozens of public presentations on topics including: planetary atmospheric science, global and regional climate science, perceptions of and responses to climate change, the intersection of religious faith and climate, renewable and carbon-free energy, climate policy solutions, and sustainability.
-I was the former chancellor’s sustainability fellow at UW-Eau Claire, was the founding director of the Watershed Institute for Collaborative Environmental Studies (now PHES) and the Office of Interdisciplinary Programs, and I currently serve as the faculty advisor to the Student Office of Sustainability.
+I was the former chancellor’s sustainability fellow at UW-Eau Claire, was the founding director of the Watershed Institute for Collaborative Environmental Studies (now PHES) and the Office of Interdisciplinary Studies, and I currently serve as the faculty advisor to the Student Office of Sustainability and serve on the Chancellor's Advisory Council on Sustainability.
 I have contributed to a variety of advisory committees for the City of Eau related to sustainability, and in various leadership roles with the Eau Claire chapter of Citizens’ Climate Lobby.

 - ENPH 422, Radiation, Air Pollution, and Health

-- HNRS 389, Taking the Measure of Sustainability
+- ENV 389, Taking the Measure of Sustainability

 - CHEM 344, Modern Applied Separations and Spectrometry